History of the Department

 Around 2008, the department went through a tumultuous time resulting from the Great Recession; the College of Medicine cut funding in several areas, while patients putting off medical care to avoid out-of-pocket costs were coming to the hospital sicker than ever.
 The hospital was at peak capacity during this time, which was exacerbated by several staff departures.
 An abrupt need for anesthesia staff at the Alachua General Hospital stretched the hospital’s resources even further, and clinicians during this time were working harder for no extra pay.

 This period was a test of the department’s resilience and commitment to patient care as well as continuing academic improvement, and it resulted in several systematic improvements.

 The opening of the south tower alleviated many of the challenges the department had been facing, as well as created opportunities for new leadership roles and organizational changes in the department.

 Simultaneously, the hospital began introducing new technology in the operating rooms.
 Quality and safety became a major focus.
 The hospital and the department continued to make small changes over time, leading to vast improvements to the hospital’s environment.
 Within 2 years of introducing these systematic changes, the hospital had sprung to the top quartile among UHC peer hospitals in the areas of patient safety and mortality.

 In 2009, the department developed the Gravenstein Scholars Program to attract and support promising residents in developing their academic portfolio during residency.
 The program has produced three Gravenstein Scholars who have all successfully embarked on academic anesthesiology careers.

 The department has continued to grow year after year and is today one of the larger programs in the country, achieving national and international distinction.
-The hospital’s operating rooms are completely full with high utilization, and the upcoming opening of the UF Health Heart & Vascular Hospital and UF Health Neuromedicine Hospital promises even more growth in the future.
+The hospital’s operating rooms are completely full with high utilization, and the opening of the UF Health Heart & Vascular Hospital and UF Health Neuromedicine Hospital promises even more growth in the future.